 Guideline Questions How has the Company complied?
-Disclosure on Remuneration Guideline 9.2 Has the Company disclosed each Director's and the CEO's remuneration as well as a breakdown (in percentage or dollar terms) into base/fixed salary, variable or performance- related income/bonuses, benefits in kind, stock options granted, share-based incentives and awards, and other long-term incentives?
-If not, what are the reasons for not disclosing so?
-Yes, particulars of which can be found on page 74 of this Report.
-Guideline 9.3 (a) Has the Company disclosed each key management personnel's remuneration, in bands of S\$250,000 or in more detail, as well as a breakdown (in percentage or dollar terms) into base/fixed salary, variable or performance-related income/bonuses, benefits in kind, stock options granted, share-based incentives and awards, and other long- term incentives?
-If not, what are the reasons for not disclosing so?
-Yes, particulars of which can be found on page 77 of this Report. (b) Please disclose the aggregate remuneration paid to the top five key management personnel (who are not Directors or the CEO).
-Approximately S\$4.1 million for top five key executives which includes fixed & variable pay, benefits, CPF and fair value of long-term incentive grants.
+Disclosure on Re muneration Guideline 9.2 Has the Company disclosed each Director and the CEO's remuneration as well as breakdown (in percentage or dollar terms) int base/fixed salary, variable or performance related income/bonuses, benefits in kind, stocoptions granted, share-based incentives an awards, and other long-term incentives?
+If no what are the reasons for not disclosing so? a of this Report. o Guideline 9.3 (a) Has the Company disclosed each ke management personnel's remuneration in bands of S\$250,000 or in more deta as well as a breakdown (in percentage or dollar terms) into base/fixed salar variable or performance-related income/bonuses, benefits in kind stock options granted, share-based incentives and awards, and other long term incentives?
+If not, what are the reasons for not disclosing so? n, of this Report. (b) Please disclose the aggregate remuneration paid to the top five key management personnel (who are not Directors or the CEO). y executives which includes fixed & variable pay,

 Guideline Questions How has the Company complied?
-Guideline 9.4 family whose the year ere any employee who is an immediate were member of a Director or the CEO, and e remuneration exceeds S\$50,000 during ear?
-If so, please identify the employee specify the relationship with the relevant tor or the CEO.
-No. Guideline 9.6 (a) Please describe how the remuneration received by executive Directors and key management personnel has been determined by the performance criteria.
-Remuneration of the Group CEO and key management personnel is driven by a pay-for- performance philosophy and is made up of three key components: a fixed pay component, a variable bonus component, and share-based incentives.
-The variable bonus is paid based on the Group's and individual's performance.
-Performance share options are tied to the achievement of set performance targets. (b) What were the performance conditions used to determine their entitlement under the short-term and long-term incentive schemes?
-Information on the remuneration of the Group CEO and key management personnel can be found at pages 74 and 77 of this Report and in Note 36 of the Notes to the Financial Statements which can be found on page 261 of this Report. (c) Were all of these performance conditions met?
+Guideline 9.4 Is there any employee who is an immediate family member of a Director or the CEO, and whose remuneration exceeds \$\$50,000 during the year?
+If so, please identify the employee and specify the relationship with the relevant Director or the CEO.
+Guideline 9.6 (a) Please describe how the remuneration received by executive Directors and key management personnel has been determined by the performance criteria. (b) What were the performance conditions used to determine their entitlement under the short-term and long-term incentive schemes? (c) Were all of these performance conditions met?
 If not, what were the reasons?
 Not all performance conditions were met due to stretched targets and market performance beyond management's control.